openshwprojects/BK7231GUIFlashTool/README.md

 8. Close download window
 9. Click "Backup and flash new"
-10. When the log window is waiting for "Getting bus", do a device reboot.
+10. When the log window is waiting for "Getting bus", do a device reboot/reset.
 You can do this in two ways, choose one:

     - **Option A:** short CEN to GND for 0.25s (it is tricky to get this right, requires precise timing)
     - **Option B:** power off and on device (of course, it should not be connected to mains, use your own safe 3.3V power supply that can supply enough current)